cisagov/ScubaGear/baselines/exo.md

 - _Last modified:_ June 2023

 #### MS.EXO.14.3v1
-Allowed senders MAY be added, but allowed domains SHALL NOT be added.
+Allowed domains SHALL NOT be added.

 - _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
 Adding allowed senders is an acceptable method of combating these false positives.
 Allowing an entire domain, especially a common domain like office.com, however, provides for a large number of potentially unknown users to bypass spam protections.
 - _Last modified:_ June 2023
+- _Note:_ Allowed senders MAY be added.

 ### Resources